matwilso/reinforce/README.md

 ## Index:

-If it's not indexed, it is probably a pretty rough draft.
-If it is indexed, it may rough, but it is probably decent.
+If it's not indexed, it is probably a pretty rough draft and not worth your time looking through.
+If it is indexed, it is probably a bit rough, but decently useful.

 ### numpy